Memorandum of Agreement

 MOA Sample (PDF; for review purposes only.
 MOAs are only acceptable through the electronic submission link above.)

-In order to participate in the Medicare program, certain providers are required under federal law to have a Memorandum of Agreement (MOA) with a QIO.
+In order to participate in the Medicare program, certain providers are required under federal law to have a MOA with a QIO.
 MOAs outline the QIO’s and provider’s responsibilities during the review process.

 Section 1866 (a)(1)(E) of the Social Security Act requires providers of services to have an agreement with QIOs to release data related to patients when a QIO requests it.

 Section 1866 (a)(1)(F)(i) of the Social Security Act requires hospitals which provide inpatient hospital services paid under the Prospective Payment System (PPS) to maintain an agreement with QIOs to review the validity of diagnostic information provided by such hospitals, the completeness, adequacy and quality of care provided, the appropriateness of admissions and discharges, and the appropriateness of care provided for which additional payments are sought.